StefanoIncardone/kaylang/IDEAS.md

     2,
     4, # would not be a problem if a trailing comma was mandatory 3,
-];
+    5, # additions would truly be one line changes (already possible by allowing trailing commas) ];

 # should we do it for function arguments?